CSCfi/csc-user-guide/docs/support/tutorials/ml-guide.md

   control of the software environment, but restricted computing performance compared to supercomputers,

-- [Rahti](../../cloud/rahti/index.md) offers a more automatised container-based cloud environment, useful in particular for deploying web services.
+- [Rahti](../../cloud/rahti/index.md) offers a more automatized container-based cloud environment, useful in particular for deploying web services.

 **Our recommendation is to use CSC's Puhti or Mahti supercomputers**, unless you